vusion/icon-font-loader/README.md

 }
 ```

-Then `icon-font-loader` will gernerate corresponding css so web browsers can recognize.
+Then `icon-font-loader` will generate corresponding css so web browsers can recognize.

 ``` css
 .select:after {